We love what we do!

 Associated Bodywork & Massage Professional ABMP

 Life can often seem like a road trip, with our internal GPS taking us on an adventure of twists, turns, up hills, and down valleys.
-A road trip, however, is never complete without good company, and on this road trip we call life, I want to help individuals highlight their inner strengths to weather uncertainty, accomplish personal goals, and make their voices be heard!
+A road trip, however, is never complete without good company, and on this road trip we call life, I want to help empower individuals by highlighting their inner strengths to weather uncertainty, accomplish personal goals, and make their voices be heard!
 I am passionate about taking a collaborative and holistic approach when working with individuals.
 This approach incorporates aspects of the mind, physical body, spirit, and soul to promote overall wellness.
-I am interested in working with diverse populations of adolescents, teens, and adults alike, as well as with military members, veterans, emergency medical service personnel, and their families.

 I want to commend you for taking the first step through reaching out!
 As a pre-licensed counselor, I am equipped to provide comprehensive and compassionate support for clients in terms of advocacy, promotion of social justice, self-exploration, personal development, and educational growth.
 Working together, we'll be able to take your journey back to some smoother paths!